browserengineering/book/book/glossary.md

 Computed style

-: The values for the CSS Properties that apply to elements after applying all rules according to the cascade order.
+: The values for the CSS properties that apply to elements after applying all rules according to the cascade order.

 CSS property